ethereum-optimism/optimism/specs/deposits.md

 The depositor account is an [EOA][g-eoa] with no known private key.
 It has the address `0xdeaddeaddeaddeaddeaddeaddeaddeaddead0001`.
-Its value is returned by the `CALLER` and `ORIGIN` opcodes during execution of the L1 attributes deposit transaction.
+Its value is returned by the `CALLER` and `ORIGIN` opcodes during execution of the L1 attributes deposited transaction.

 ### L1 Attributes Predeployed Contract